NEW: Missouri's governor declares a state of emergency

 Parts of Texas were experiencing extreme swings in the weather.
 Dallas had a high of 82 degrees Saturday and was down to 41 on Sunday, with freezing temperatures forecast for Monday, according to CNN meteorologist Rachel Aissen.

 Quarter-size hail was reported in Mansfield, south of Dallas, Sunday afternoon, the National Weather Service said.

 Blizzard warnings were in effect through Monday evening in eastern New Mexico and the Texas and Oklahoma panhandles.
 The affected areas could receive more than eight inches of snow, the agency said, with possible snowdrifts higher than six feet.

 That snow will eventually work its way down to Dallas, blanketing and freezing over communities in the middle of tornado clean-up.
 The Texas governor said almost the entire portion of the state north of Interstate 10, which runs through Houston and San Antonio, was already dealing with challenging weather conditions.

 Abbott urged Texans to remain vigilant to perilous conditions north of I-10, including the threat of rising waters.

-As of late Sunday morning, people in some parts of New Mexico had already seen more than 16 inches of snow fall with drifts as high as 8 feet, making roads impassable in several counties, according to the governor's office.
+Already, parts of New Mexico have seen more than 16 inches of snow, with drifts as high as 8 feet.
+That made roads impassable in several counties, Gov. Susana Martinez’s office said.

 In addition to snow, icy conditions and strong winds are expected from central Oklahoma up into Kansas, making the roads dangerous for driving.